Dua Lipa Looks Drop-Dead Gorgeous Wearing Cut-Out Thong Dress During Exotic Vacation

 "I'm literally obsessed with you," a fourth admirer commented.

-The Daily Mail has since reported that Lipa returned back to LA on Sunday.
-She was spotted alone wearing a black face mask due to the ongoing coronavirus pandemic.
+The Daily Mail has since reported that Lipa returned to LA on Sunday.
+She was spotted alone wearing a black mask due to the ongoing coronavirus pandemic.